galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 > <comment-title></comment-title>
 >
-> For this task, a new tool similar to the [scanpy plot](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fscanpy_plot%2Fscanpy_plot%2F1.11.5%2Bgalaxy0&version=latest) tool in the `scanpy` [tool suite](https://github.com/galaxyproject/tools-iuc/blob/main/tools/scanpy/.shed.yml#L17) is needed, with the `plotColData()` function being one of multiple choices available through the tool.
+> For this task, a new tool similar to the tools [Seurat Visualize](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fseurat_plot%2Fseurat_plot%2F5.4.0%2Bgalaxy2&version=latest) or [scanpy plot](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fscanpy_plot%2Fscanpy_plot%2F1.11.5%2Bgalaxy0&version=latest) is needed, with the `plotColData()` function being one of multiple choices available through the tool.
 > The `plotColData()` function is quite versatile and will need careful wrapping to manage required and optional parameters.
-> The use of the [cowplot](https://cran.r-project.org/package=cowplot) package to combine multiple plots will also require additional parameters (e.g., number of rows and columns in the plotting grid, pixel dimensions of the output image file).
+> In this case, taking inspiration from the [Seurat Visualize](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fseurat_plot%2Fseurat_plot%2F5.4.0%2Bgalaxy2&version=latest) or [scanpy plot](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fscanpy_plot%2Fscanpy_plot%2F1.11.5%2Bgalaxy0&version=latest) tool, users could provide a comma-separated list of columns names in `colData`, and the tool wrapper would call `scater::plotColData()` for each column before using [cowplot](https://cran.r-project.org/package=cowplot) package to combine the multiple plots into a single image.
 {: .comment}

 ![Violin Plots showing the unique features (detected), total counts (sum) and the proportion of reads coming from mitochondial genes (subsets_MT_percent) for all cells.](../../images/scrna-bioconductor-pbmc3k/scater-plotcoldata-qc-violin.png "Violin Plots showing the unique features (detected), total counts (sum) and the proportion of reads coming from mitochondial genes (subsets_MT_percent) for all cells.")